ShahareyarKhan/Calculator/README.md

 - Feel free to modify the CSS styles to customize the appearance of the calculator.
 - Additional functionality such as memory functions or scientific calculations can be added through JavaScript modifications.

-## License:
-This project is open-source and available under the [license name or link].

 ## Support and Contribution:
-For any issues, suggestions, or contributions, please feel free to contact [Your Contact Information].
+For any issues, suggestions, or contributions, please feel free to contact shahareyar2003@gmail.com.